 Drogba’s star had risen and risen quickly, and it would not be long before he received an approach from an ambitious Chelsea side and their charismatic new head coach.

 We signed @didierdrogba on this day 1️⃣5️⃣ years ago! ?

 — Chelsea FC (@ChelseaFC) July 20, 2019

-Jose Mourinho had waltzed into Stamford Bridge after guiding Porto to a shock Champions League triumph, the self-proclaimed ‘Special One’ armed with an almost blank chequebook as he sought to establish Chelsea amongst the elite.
+Jose Mourinho had waltzed into Stamford Bridge after guiding Porto to a shock Champions League triumph, the self-proclaimed ‘Special One’ armed with an almost blank chequebook as he sought to establish Chelsea among the elite.

 The Portuguese viewed a midfield three as his best route to success and the shift required a move away from the two-man strike partnerships common in English football.
 Mourinho needed a multi-functional forward capable of occupying a backline singlehandedly and in Drogba he had found his man.

 Abramovich sanctioned a club-record deal for the forward who initially took time to adapt to the demands of English football, with the sight of the hulking Drogba writhing in agony amid minimal contact not too uncommon during those early days in a Chelsea shirt.